cranndarach/git-tutorial/02-workflow.md

 # 2. Workflow

 Now that you've made your first commit, you'll want to get into the habit of staging and committing changes as you go.

 ## Staging more changes

-Whether the file is brand new, or already being tracked but just modified, you can add it to the staging area with `git add [filename].[ext]` (without the brackets).
-You can also list as many files as you want here, separated by spaces, and you can use regular expressions.
-So something like this would be
+Whether the file is brand new, or already being tracked but just modified, you can add it to the staging area with `git add [file]` (without the brackets).
+You can also list as many files as you want here, separated by spaces, and you can use glob patterns.
+So something like this would be valid:
-valid:

 ```sh
 git add file1.txt file2.txt data/*.csv